davidvargas485/Pokemon-Data-Dig/README.md

 # Pokemon-Data-Dig

 ## Description
 In this SQL Project, I'm querying a dataset of the first 6 generations of pokemon to discover interesting bits of information.
-Pokemon was a major part of my childhood and I still am a fan today. *This project focuses on the base form of the first 721 pokemon only*
+Pokemon was a major part of my childhood and I still am a fan today. *This project focuses on the base forms of the first 721 pokemon only.*

 **Please take a look at the data visualizations I created from my various query results by clicking [here](https://github.com/davidvargas485/Pokemon-Data-Dig/tree/main/Data%20Visuals).**